lukastk/maths-notes/misc/soko microeconomics.md

 - The effect of logistical costs.
 Should we make the buyer or the farmer pay for it?
 - The effect of the service charge.
 Does it drive down prices for the farmer?
 Is it effectively taking a cut out of the farmer's profits?
 - Stress-testing
-- What happens if we let farmer set their own prices, but on the buyer side we mask the bidding process (so
+- What happens if we let farmer set their own prices, but on the buyer side we mask the bidding process (so we do the bidding for them essentially)?

 <small> \* Does it matter whether the buyer or the seller has to pay for the logistical costs?
 My intuition says that the only effect is that prices will just off-load the effect, regardless of whether we make the buyer/seller pay for it.
 Actually, it probably does make a difference, as each farmer and buyer is spread geographically.
 Making the farmer/buyer pay for logistical costs would probably have an effect due to this. </small>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjkzMDg2NzgsLTIwNTMzNjA1NzAsMT
-EzNzg4MjAwNywxOTk3MzU4NjY0LDEwNDc2NTI4ODRdfQ==
+eyJoaXN0b3J5IjpbNjA4MTk4MTMzLC0xMTI5MzA4Njc4LC0yMD
+UzMzYwNTcwLDExMzc4ODIwMDcsMTk5NzM1ODY2NCwxMDQ3NjUy
+ODg0XX0=
 -->